-- Dr. Aaron P. Boesenecker joined the SIS faculty in the fall of 2009 and is an Assistant Professor in the International Politics Program.
-His research interests include European politics, comparative political economy, religion and politics, and qualitative methods.
+Dr. Boesenecker's research interests include European politics, comparative political economy, religion and politics, research methods & methodology, and pedagogy.
 His current research focuses on social policy development and reform in Europe and the United States.
 He is also engaged in an ongoing collaborative research project concerning the role of religion in post-conflict societies.
 Dr. Boesenecker has received funding for his research from the American Consortium for European Union Studies, the Max-Planck Society (Germany), and Georgetown University.
-Prior to coming to AU, Dr. Boesenecker taught at Georgetown University.
+Prior to joining the SIS faculty, Dr. Boesenecker taught at Georgetown University.
 Prior to returning to academic life, he worked in the field of community planning and development for a mid-sized Midwestern town.

-- SIS-School of International Service
+- SIS-School of Intl Service

-- SIS - 319
+- SIS - 115D

 To request an interview for a